brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 @title Immunization
 @pubDate 2019-08-20 13:19:23 -0700
-@modDate 2019-08-20 13:36:27 -0700
+@modDate 2019-08-20 13:42:16 -0700
 Before every major release I like to try and think of everything mean that people might say about the app.
 It’s fun!

-So went through this exercise on the NetNewsWire Slack group.
+So we just went through this exercise on the NetNewsWire Slack group.
 Here’s a taste:

 * This took five years?
 I could write an RSS parser in a weekend.
 * Can’t get my Twitter and Facebook feeds.
 Whatever.